Leadership

 Associate Director for Strategic Initiatives

-Additional Governing Scientists and Members
+Additional Governing Members

 Dr. Ajay Prasad is the College of Engineering Alumni Distinguished Professor and Chair of the Department of Mechanical Engineering.
 He is the founder and former Director of the Center for Fuel Cell Research which was established to facilitate coordination amongst UD faculty members working in fuel cells and the hydrogen infrastructure, and to build connections with industry.
 Professor Prasad also directs the University of Delaware Fuel Cell Bus Program whose goal is to develop and demonstrate fuel cell powered transit vehicles and hydrogen refueling stations.
 Professor Prasad’s other research interests include wind and ocean current energy, and vehicle to grid technology.
 He is also interested in energy-efficient, solar-powered buildings.

-Affiliated Scientists and Members
+Affiliated Members

-Dr. Suresh G. Advani is the George W. Laird Professor and Department Chair of the Department of Mechanical Engineering and Associate Director of the Center for Composite Materials.
+Dr. Suresh G. Advani is the George W. Laird Professor of Mechanical Engineering and Associate Director of the Center for Composite Materials.
 His research focus is on transport phenomena as applied to Composite Manufacturing and Fuel Cells.
 Over the last two decades, he has contributed to development of the science base of composite manufacturing processes.
 Over the last couple of years he has applied that knowledge to provide insight into improvement and enhancement of composite wind blade manufacturing using fiber placement and liquid molding processes.
 He is the North American Editor for the journal Composite Part A: Applied Science and Manufacturing, has co-authored a text entitled Process Modeling in Composite Manufacturing, and written over 225 journal articles.

 Dr. Helen Bowers is an Associate Professor in the Department of Finance in the Lerner College of Business and Economics.
 Dr. Bowers has published numerous articles on corporate finance and valuation.
 As a Senior Advisor for the Woodward Group, LLC, a merchant bank and consulting firm, she has performed valuation analysis for fairness opinions, mergers and acquisitions, initial public offerings, restructurings and litigation support.
 Dr. Bowers’ current interests include the development of financial markets and specialized financial instruments, capital formation, valuation and the structure of project finance in the renewable energy sector.
 Dr. Bowers is also a member of the Visiting Faculty at the Université de Paris 1 Panthéon-Sorbonne, Paris, France where she teaches Innovation in Energy Finance.

-Dr. Jeffrey Buler is an Assistant Professor in the Department of Entomology and Wildlife Ecology.
+Dr. Jeffrey Buler is a Professor in the Department of Entomology and Wildlife Ecology.
 His research is focused on the movement, behavior, and ecology of birds during migratory stopover and modeling wildlife species distributions across spatial scales.
 Dr. Buler is also one of a handful of aeroecologists in the United States actively using the national network of weather surveillance radars to study the distribution, movement, and habitat use patterns of migratory birds and other flying animals in the airspace.
 His radar research includes developing techniques to quantify bird distributions, assessing bird response to habitat management and restoration activities, identifying important stopover areas, and examining how migrating birds respond to extreme weather events and negotiate ecological barriers to migration.
 He is also studying the flight activity of birds and bats at the University of Delaware’s wind turbine in Lewes, DE.

-Dr. Matthew Oliver is an Associate Professor in the School of Marine Science and Policy.
+Dr. Matthew Oliver is the Patricia and Charles Robertson Distinguished Professor in the School of Marine Science and Policy.
 Dr. Oliver oversees the Ocean Exploration, Remote Sensing and Biogeography Laboratory (ORB Lab) at the University of Delaware.
 He is also one of the inaugural members of the Robotic Discovery Laboratories, which opened in August 2014.
-In 2015 he was named the Patricia & Charles Robertson Professor of Marine Science & Policy.
 Dr. Oliver graduated from Rutgers University with a Ph.D. in Oceanography.
 His primary research interests are ocean observing, ocean biogeography, polar ecosystems, coastal ecosystems, remote sensing, phytoplankton, bioluminescence, and evolution.
 He focuses on biological oceanography and biogeography, working to pinpoint where ocean organisms live, their populations and factors that influence their distributions.

 Dr. Jens Schubert is an Assistant Professor of Economics in the Department of Economics in the Lerner College of Business and Economics.
 Dr. Schubert graduated from The University of Tennessee Knoxville with a Ph.D. in Economics.
 Prior to graduate studies in Economics, he earned a Master of Science in Econophysics (Dipl.
 Phys.-Oec.) from the University of Ulm in Germany, and gained experience in the private sector, working for Accenture, Robert Bosch, and UniCredit.
 Dr. Schubert’s primary research interests are in the fields of environmental economics, energy economics, and industrial organization.
 He is also interested in questions in behavioral and financial economics.
 In his research, he is tying these interests to experimental economics and applied econometrics.

-Dr. W. Gregory (Greg) Shriver is an Associate Professor in the Department of Entomology and Wildlife Ecology where he is engaged in collaborative projects related to restoration, avian ecology, monitoring, and conservation.
+Dr. W. Gregory (Greg) Shriver is a Professor in the Department of Entomology and Wildlife Ecology where he is engaged in collaborative projects related to restoration, avian ecology, monitoring, and conservation.
 He is presently working with collaborators to: 1) develop a salt marsh integrity monitoring protocol for USFWS, 2) address the long-term (30 + years) effects of forest fragmentation on a neo-tropical migratory bird reproductive success and mating systems, 3) investigate the effects of tidal marsh management practices on breeding birds, 4) determine the effects of sea level rise and tidal marsh birds on the east coast, and 5) and determine the prevalence of Campylobacter in wild birds of eastern North America.
 He is currently assessing the post-construction impacts on avian and bat species at the UD Lewes Wind Turbine.
 This project is focused on estimating the seasonal mortality risk.